Fred Perpall

-Fred Perpall is an American business executive.
+Fred Perpall (born 31 October 1974) is an American business executive.
 He is known as the first black person to be elected President of the United States Golf Association in 2023.

 Since 2013, Perpall has served as CEO of The Beck Group, a US-based international architecture and construction company.
 He is also on the board of directors of FedEx.

 In February 2023, Fred Perpall was elected as the 67th President of the USGA.

 Early life and education

 Fred Perpall was born on October 31, 1974, the youngest of four children in a middle-class family from Nassau, Bahamas.
 His father was an avionics engineer and his mother ran a small cafeteria.
 Perpall piqued his interest in architecture in childhood while working in the construction business with his uncle.

 Perpall earned a two-year Associate degree in Architecture from the College of the Bahamas and played on the 1994 Bahamas men's national basketball team.
 He later migrated to the US to study and pursue his career in architecture.

 In 1996, Perpall graduated with a Bachelor of Science in Architecture from the University of Texas at Arlington.
 Continuing his studies at the University of Texas, he received his Master of Architecture diploma in 1997, also earning the AIA Medal of Honor.
 Perpall is an alumnus of the 183rd class of Harvard Business School’s Advanced Management Program (completed in 2012) and is a former Americas Fellow at The Baker Institute at Rice University.